bigcommerce/dev-docs/docs/api-docs/provider-apis/tax/overview.md

 Supporting document submission is optional.
 However, tax providers wishing to support this functionality must share document submission URLs with BigCommerce when [sharing provider details with BigCommerce](#sharing-provider-details-with-bigcommerce).

-If document submission is supported, navigate to **Settings > Setup > Tax > {Tax Provider}** and ensure the **Submit Order Data** checkbox is checked.
+If document submission is supported, navigate to **Settings > Setup > Tax > {Tax Provider}** in the MSF-enabled control panel and ensure the **Submit Order Data** checkbox is checked.

 [View the Commit Tax Quote API reference](/api-reference/providers/tax-provider-api/tax-provider/commit).

 ## Testing

-Prior to testing a tax provider, the merchant or partner test store should have the following configured in the BigCommerce control panel:
+Prior to testing a tax provider, the merchant or partner test store should have the following configured in the BigCommerce control panel.
+The following menu paths are based on having MSF-enabled:

 * The store default country, found by navigating to **Settings > Setup > Store profile**, is set to a country that is supported by the tax provider
 * The shipping origin address, found by navigating to **Settings > Setup > Shipping**, is configured.
 This value is included in tax estimate requests